MuhammadAmirulhaq03/PropertyJTG/docs/roles-and-permissions.md

 1. Add the new permission to the relevant role(s) inside `config/roles.php`.
 2. Optionally update `config/roles.php['inherits']` if the ability should cascade.
-3. Reference the ability anywhere in your code via `Gate`, `@can`, or route middleware.
+3. Reference the ability anywhere via `Gate`, `@can`, or route middleware.
 4. Document UI changes so the team understands which roles can access the new functionality.

-Because permissions are centrally defined, you can review the entire access policy through a single configuration file, keeping future updates straightforward.
+Because permissions are centrally defined, you can review and evolve the entire access policy from a single configuration file.